 speaker

 Jason Weaver

-Got it, thank you for that.
-And then Jason, I appreciate your comments regarding the repositioning of the portfolio and focusing more towards on current income.
-I was wondering, with that, taking that into account, how do you think about the sustainability of the dividend and then also the visibility of the sustainability of the dividend within your reporting as you complete that transition?
+Got it.
+Thank you for that.
+And then, Jason, I appreciate your comments regarding the repositioning of the portfolio and focusing more towards on current income.
+I was wondering, with taking that into account, How do you think about the sustainability of the dividend and then also the visibility of the sustainability of the dividend within your reporting as you complete that transition?

 speaker

-Yeah, I'll start with the comments and I'll pass over to Christine.
-We evaluate this with our board every single month and look at the projections we have relating to our growth plan with respect to our assets as well as our liability structures and the excess spread and then that we're achieving on our book.
-There are a number of parts of our portfolio that were underperforming for our current income approach.
-One of those is JBEquity.
-Another one is within the SFR space and those asset classes were oriented as total returns but don't meet the current dividend as a portfolio holding.
-So in those cases, we're looking to rotate those assets into either a program or to other assets that can achieve our goals.
-That's just one component of our portfolio that is kind of underneath the surface here that actually has real earnings potential that's kind of hidden behind the scenes.
-And with respect to that, I'll pass over Christine to kind of enumerate other items.
+I'll start with the comments and I'll pass over to Christine.
+We evaluate this with our board every single month and look at the projections we have relating to our growth plan with respect to our assets as well as our liability structures and the excess spread and NIM that we're achieving on our books.
+You know, there are a number of parts of our portfolio that we're underperforming for our current income approach.
+One of those is JV equity.
+Another one is within the SFR space.
+And, you know, those asset classes, you know, are oriented as total return but, you know, don't meet the current dividend as a portfolio holding.
+So in those cases, you know, we're looking to, you know, rotate those assets into either a program or into other assets that can achieve our goals.
+So that's just one component of our portfolio that is kind of underneath the surface here that actually has real earnings potential that's kind of hidden behind the scenes.
+And with respect to that, I'll pass it over to Christine to kind of enumerate other items.

 speaker

-Yeah, so essentially we're comfortable with our progress and continuing to move closer to our current dividend.
+Yeah.
+Essentially, we're comfortable with our progress and continuing to move closer to our current dividend.
 As Jason mentioned, we've increased activity as it relates to our investing.
-We've rotated some of our lower yielding assets into more, into assets that generate recurring income and we've also implemented measures to optimize our expenses, essentially eliminating higher operating cost strategies such as our JBE book and we see other opportunities in lowering our operating costs.
+We've rotated some of our lower-yielding assets into assets that generate recurring income.
+And we've also implemented measures to optimize our expenses, essentially eliminating higher operating cost strategies, such as our JV book, and we see other opportunities in lowering our operating costs.

+speaker